 How VSA is run

-We are an incorporated society and our members vote on resolutions at an AGM (annual general meeting) held every November.
-VSA is guided by our Kaitakawaenga and a governing body of nine people.
-The Council meets five or six times each year to agree ongoing policy and activities.
+We are an incorporated society and our members vote on resolutions at our AGM (Annual General Meeting) held in November.
+VSA is guided by our Kaitakawaenga, and a governing body of nine people.
+The Council meets five or six times each year.
 Our council works closely with VSA’s CEO, Stephen Goodman, to oversee policy and strategic implementation.

 The Council has eight elected positions, with the potential to co-opt up to an additional five members.
 Elections are held on a rotational cycle, where at least half the elected members stand down at the end of their term.
 Co-opting is typically done to bring specific skills and experience where skills gaps are identified within the Council.
 Council is also able to co-opt further members to Council in order to replace any elected member that has stepped down from Council earlier then the end of their term.

 Stephen Goodman has been the CEO of Volunteer Service Abroad since September 2017, joining VSA following a 33 year career in the Royal New Zealand Air Force, part of the New Zealand Defence Force, during which he held a range of logistic, operational, and broader leadership roles.